-Note: Removing an entry from the table only means that the impact of this index change will not be evaluated.
+Removing an entry from the table only means that the impact of this index change will not be evaluated.
 It is not the same as dropping an index.

-To delete an index change

-1 In the What-If... dialog box, select a table row and click Remove.
+To delete an index change, in the What-If... dialog box, select a table row and click Remove.